 It’s essential to note that chargeback time limits for acquirers differ significantly from those for merchants.

-Depending on the credit card issuer involved, acquirers use 20 or 45 days to complete administrative tasks, which might eat up huge chunks of time at any stage of the process, leaving you with a tiny window to:
+Depending on the credit card issuer involved, acquirers use 20 or 45 days to complete administrative tasks.
+This might eat up huge chunks of time at any stage of the process, leaving you with a tiny window to:

 Knowing that chargeback time limits are a crucial first step in the win/loss probability of a dispute lifecycle is one thing.
 Understanding the relevant parameters that helps you beat the clock is another.